A glossary of inside jokes and references from the No Laying Up podcast

 A creative wordsmith that crafts the majority of the inside jokes and offbeat references used in the show.

-Frankly this entire glossary might not be needed if Neil wasn't a part of the gang.
+Frankly this glossary would be much shorter if Neil wasn't a part of the gang.
 Scroll down the glossary

 to see an explanation of the Icarito nickname.